-The Office of Management and Budget of the County invests all investable County funds, which The Office of Management and Budget of the County invests all investable County funds, which include funds of the following departments or governmental bodies: the County, the District and the Toll Road Authority and the County Clerk and District Clerk Registry Funds.
+The Office of Management and Budget of the County invests all investable County funds, which include funds of the following departments or governmental bodies: the County, the District and the Toll Road Authority and the County Clerk and District Clerk Registry Funds.
 The County operates as an investment agent for the Greater HC 911 Emergency Network, HC Juvenile Probation, HC Community Supervision & Corrections, Harris County-Houston Sports Authority, Harris County Sports and Convention Corporation and Harris Health.
 Each of the above entities has a separate investment policy and investment portfolio and the funds are not commingled into a single pool of investments.